 There are no restrictions as to form; the definition of “poem” can be stretched to include prose poems/microfiction, or even short plays.
 Works that use the required words in inventive ways are especially encouraged.
 Work may include visual or multimedia elements within the range of literary work.
 Video or audio submissions should be accompanied by text transcript.

 Although this is a timely topic and very much of the moment, we recommend that you take the time to review your work carefully and revise it before submitting.

 Please submit previously unpublished work, as a Microsoft Word or Google Doc attachment, or in the body of the email.
-Include a one-sentence bio note and a brief statement about your inspiration for the poem.
+Include a one-sentence bio note in third person and a brief first-person statement about your inspiration for the poem (see published posts for examples).
 Also include a URL to your blog or website, as well as social media handles, if applicable.